apache/trafficserver/doc/admin-guide/configuration/redirecting-http-requests.en.rst

 -------------------------------------------

-Traffic Server provides several reverse proxy configuration options in :file:`records.config` that enable you to:
+Traffic Server provides several reverse proxy configuration options in :file:`records.yaml` that enable you to:

 -  Configure Traffic Server to retain the client host header information in a request during translation.